ThaminduR/spark-privacy-preserver/README.md

 ```

 Following code snippet shows how to construct an example schema.
 You need to always consider the count column when constructing the schema.
-Count column is a integer type column.
+Count column is an integer type column.

 ```python
 from spark.sql.type import *